cristianoc/arc-challenge/README.md

 2. **Decision Rules on Matched Objects**: The method enhances accuracy by detecting objects within the grid, matching them across examples, and applying decision rules that leverage these matches to predict the output size.

-3. **Linear Programming**: In more complex cases, linear programming is employed to refine predictions.
-This involves solving for weights and biases that best fit the observed data, allowing for a more accurate determination of grid dimensions.
+3. **Regularized Regression**: In more complex cases, regularized regression is employed to refine predictions.
+This involves solving for weights and biases that best fit the observed data while adhering to regularization constraints.
+These constraints ensure the model remains simple, interpretable, and generalizable, leading to more accurate and reliable predictions of grid dimensions.

 ## SizeARC: A Simplified ARC Challenge